-Several articles published every day describe the use of glazes, but the technology used in the composition and application is complicated and diverse.
-Several or nearly an infinite number of variations are feasible within various generic types such as glossy, clear, colored, matt, and textured.
+Several articles are published daily describing the use of glazes, but the technology used in their composition and application is complicated and diverse.
+Several variations are feasible within various generic types such as glossy, clear, colored, matt and textured.

 In general, glazes are predominantly formed of a glassy material.
-When it comes to matt and opaque glazes, the glassy matrix includes crystalline matter.
-Some glazes that consist of crystalline matter in large amounts, intentionally grown in-situ to create unique properties, are called glass-ceramic glazes.
-Sometimes, a phenomenon called glass-in-glass phase separation produces opacity.
+When it comes to matt and opaque glazes the glassy matrix includes crystalline matter.
+Glass-ceramic glazes contain crystalline matter in large amounts and are intentionally grown in-situ to create unique properties.
+Sometimes a phenomenon called glass-in-glass phase separation produces opacity.

-Even though there are a number of glass-forming systems, ceramic glazes are mainly based on alumino-silicate glass systems.
-A range of other oxides is added to modify silica (SiO2), which is the primary glass forming oxide.
-The modifiers act to change the physical, chemical, and thermal properties (see Table 1).
+Even though there are several glass-forming systems, ceramic glazes are mainly based on alumino-silicate glass systems.
+A range of other oxides are added to modify silica (SiO2, the main glass forming oxide) to change the physical, chemical, and thermal properties of the glaze (see Table 1).

 Table 1.
 Common components of a ceramic glaze